gumlet/wordpress-video-plugin/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-An official plugin by Gumlet for video embedding, dynamic watermark configuration, user level analytics and shortcode.
+Unlock the full power of video with Gumlet’s official plugin for WordPress.
+Instantly upload, browse, and embed videos from your Gumlet account, apply advanced dynamic watermarking, access rich user-level analytics, and customize playback through intuitive shortcodes and a dedicated Gutenberg block.
+Secure, customizable, and built for creators who demand more from their video experience.

 == Description ==

-> **The plugin offers dynamic watermarking, player customisation, user level analytics, and embed shortcode for Gumlet videos**
+> **Gumlet Video enables you to easily upload, browse, and embed videos from your Gumlet account directly within WordPress.
+Enjoy advanced dynamic watermarking, robust player customization, powerful user analytics, and seamless video embedding—everything you need for secure, modern video delivery.**
 >
-> * Automate your video security using dynamic watermark support
+> * Instantly browse your Gumlet video library, upload new content, and view asset details from the block editor (requires a Gumlet API key via **Settings → Gumlet Video → API**; available to administrators only).
-> * Select specific user data such as name, email, id to show as the dynamic watermark
+> * Automatically enhance video security with dynamic watermarking.
-> * Use shortcode to embed videos quickly
+> * Choose to display specific user information (name, email, ID) as a visible, dynamic watermark on video playback.
-> * Add videos using gutenberg block
+> * Use simple shortcodes to embed videos anywhere on your site.
-> * Responsive video embeds or use custom dimensions
+> * Add videos via a dedicated Gutenberg block for a native editing experience.
-> * CDN delivery by AWS CloudFront (215+ locations)
+> * Responsive video embeds by default, with options for custom dimensions.
-> * Track user level analytics for deeper insights
+> * Ultra-fast CDN delivery powered by AWS CloudFront (215+ locations globally).
-> * Browse your Gumlet library, upload new videos, and see asset details from the block editor (requires a Gumlet API key in **Settings → Gumlet Video → API**; administrators only)
+> * Track detailed, user-level analytics to gain actionable insights on video engagement.
-> * Gumlet uses play.gumlet.io domain for data transfer.
-This domain is owned by https://www.gumlet.com.
-Read [Privacy Policy](https://www.gumlet.com/privacy/) and [Terms of Service](https://www.gumlet.com/terms/)
+> * All video playback and assets are served from the play.gumlet.io domain, owned and operated by [Gumlet](https://www.gumlet.com).
+For more information, see our [Privacy Policy](https://www.gumlet.com/privacy/) and [Terms of Service](https://www.gumlet.com/terms/).

-This is the plugin you will ever need for securing videos!
+Gumlet Video is the all-in-one solution for securely managing and delivering your WordPress video content!

 == Screenshots ==